Healthy Homes Assessment Newtown

 Newtown Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Newtown and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement to all Newtown and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate conformance with all Healthy Homes Standards that apply or will be applicable to the rental property.
+• Property managers and landlords must keep records that prove the compliance with all Healthy Homes Standards that apply or will be in force to your rental home.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes